Getting Compensation for a Bike Accident

 After a bike accident, you may be injured, in shock, disabled, or unable to go to work for an extended period of time.
 Naturally, you wonder what kind of compensation you may be entitled to receive.

 If you were hit by a driver or another bicyclist, that person can be held accountable for their negligence or recklessness.
 If you wrecked your bike on public property because of some dangerous defect in the road, you may be able to hold the city accountable.
-Ultimately, whether you can be compensation and how much compensation you can receive will depend on who caused the accident, the circumstances surrounding the accident, and the nature and extent of your injuries.
+Ultimately, whether you can be compensated and how much compensation you can receive will depend on who caused the accident, the circumstances surrounding the accident, and the nature and extent of your bike accident injuries.

 Determining Who is Responsible for a Car Accident